Welcome to our Nursery

 A Session in Nursery

-Upon arrival you will be encouraged to settle your child at an activity of their choosing.
-Throughout the morning the children have access to a range of activities that have been carefully planned to inspire the children to learn and explore in all the areas of the curriculum.
+After settling in your child will be confident to say goodbye to you and enter the provision with a big welcome from the nursery team who will be with your child throughout their time with us.
+Throughout the morning, the children have access to a range of activities that have been carefully planned to inspire the children to learn and explore in all the areas of the curriculum, as well as support the children’s interests.
 To support children to learn it is important that they have access to high quality resources that are interesting, challenging and exciting.
-The Nursery is designed and set up in various learning zones which are resourced to promote curiosity and thinking skills.
-Inside and Outside you will see specifically designed areas which include: role-play which includes a home area, mud-kitchen, small world, music and dance, writing and mark-making, physical, maths, paint, collage, design and dough.
+The Nursery is designed and set up in various learning zones, which are resourced to promote curiosity and thinking skills.
+Inside and outside you will see specifically designed areas, which include: role-play which includes a home area, mud-kitchen, small world, music and dance, writing and mark-making, physical, maths, paint, collage, design and dough.

 In the areas the staff work alongside children in order to support and extend their learning through introducing and modelling new vocabulary, by observing their interests and planning activities to further support their learning and through asking questions to promote thinking.
 Throughout the week children are also given the opportunity to engage in adult-led activities which introduce new skills and learning to the children.
 There is open access to milk, water and fruit throughout the session and children are taught to understand the importance of making healthy choices around food and exercise.
-At the end of each session children engage in a story session with their Key Person.
-Through our choice of high quality texts, the children are introduced to new vocabulary and ideas which support and extend their learning.
+At the end of each session children engage in a story session with their class teacher or practitioner.
+Through our choice of high quality texts, the children are introduced to new vocabulary and ideas, which support and extend their learning.

 Parents receive a weekly newsletter which outlines the learning for the week and also provides ideas for how parents could support and extend the children’s learning at home.